zorowangtt/phdthesis/source/09_chapter1_intro.md

 They demonstrated that the kinetic energy decay of heme in native myoglobin and His93Gly mutant myoglobin were a single exponential with a time constant of 5.9 ps and 8.8 ps, respectively, while the kinetic energy relaxation of heme in cytochrome _c_ was a biphasic exponential decay process with relaxation time constants of 1.5 ps and 10.1 ps for fast and slow processes, respectively.[@sagnella2001;@bu2003;@bu2003a]

 <!-- computational methods for investigating the energy transfer in proteins. -->
-In addition to the non-equilibrium MD simulations mentioned above,[@kobus2011;@buchenberg2016;@continibali2017;@kumawat2017;@mino2014;@kurisaki2023] other computational and theoretical approaches[@leitner2010;@li2022;@thompson2014;@fujisaki2005;@pandey2017], including equilibrium MD simulations, normal mode analysis, i.e. the master equation model, and anharmonic network models, have also been employed to simulate the flow of vibrational energy in proteins.
+In addition to the non-equilibrium MD simulations mentioned above,[@kobus2011;@buchenberg2016;@continibali2017;@kumawat2017;@mino2014;@kurisaki2023] computational and theoretical approaches[@leitner2010;@li2022;@thompson2014;@fujisaki2005;@pandey2017], including equilibrium MD simulations, normal mode analysis, i.e. the master equation model, and anharmonic network models, have also been employed to simulate the flow of vibrational energy in proteins.

 One approach involves the utilization of a transport-coefficient-like quantity derived from the autocorrelation function of energy flow, which providing a measure of the amount of energy transferred per unit of time.[@ishikura2006]
 This methodology has been employed to construct a network of amino acid residues that mediates the propagation of intramolecular vibrational energy.